bl94/BL-Capstone-1/README.md

 ### Alternative:  Health **is** related to feeling happy more often.
 ______________________________________

 ###  A large amount of time was given to data wrangling and variable exploration.
-Using only data from the 2016 administration of the survey, I created scales from respondents answers to be able to make some insightful calculations.
+I created scales from respondents answers to be able to make some insightful calculations.
 For example for a question like, "How often do you feel happy?" respondents could choose answers like, *"Almost never, Sometimes, A lot of the time, or Almost all the time."*  For that type of question I would convert those four answers to a number scale from 1-4.
 Then, I moved on to creating some simple plots and the heatmap shown below to start visualizing the distributions and correlations of the variables.

 <br>